cbroschard/Commodore-64-Emulator/README.md

 # 🎮 Commodore 64 Emulator

 A C++ Commodore 64 emulator focused on **accuracy and debuggability**, built with SDL2.
 Supports multiple cartridge formats, VIC-II video rendering, SID audio, and an integrated monitor/debugger.
+This project is actively under development and there are a lot of features that may not work correctly.

 ---